QuantEcon/lecture-jax/lectures/arellano.md

 def solve(model, tol=1e-8, max_iter=10_000):
     """
-    Given an instance of Arellano, this function computes the optimal policy and value functions.
+    Given an instance of `Arellano_Economy`, this function computes the optimal policy and value functions.
     """
     # Unpack